 }

-We will carry out the implementation of the set of rules in separate states, for example, the code of one state:
+Let’s take the implementation of the set of rules into separate states, for example, the code of one state:

 class CrewSpeakingState: State {